Rumidom/ORCA_multitool/README.md

 <img src='./Photos/ORCA V1.png' width='600'>
 </p>

+## Design Goals
+- Nice easy to use UI
+- Low power
+- All tools should be able to save/read plaintext/encrypted files on the SD card/Flash

 ## TODO
 - Device Info
 - [x] Displays available/used Ram, available/used Flash, available/used SD Card space, Device MAC Address